mozilla-ai/lumigator/README.md

 > uses SQLite for this purpose.

 > [!WARNING]
-> Lumigator by default uses a local bucket, created in minio, named "lumigator-storage".
-It's
+> By default, Lumigator uses a local bucket named "lumigator-storage", created in minio.
-> important to highlight that we don't host or manage any public bucket with this name.
+> Important: we don't host or manage any public bucket with this name.

 To start Lumigator locally, follow these steps: